robertlagrasse/scamp/Readme.md

 ## Release Notes
 ### version 0.1 - "Laziness is the essence of contemplation"
 ### 20230703

+## Updates:
+### Error Detection Implemented
+* Files sent without proper formatting will receive an autoresponse indicating an error

+# ------------------

+### version 0.1 - "Laziness is the essence of contemplation"
+### 20230703
 SCAMP is a Midwest Solutions Engineering Skunkworks project.

 SCAMP ingests .csv files containing physical locations, and geolocates